 There is a close link between the modified likelihood root and analytical approximations useful for Bayesian inference.
 Suppose that posterior inference is required for $\psi$ and that the chosen prior density is $\pi(\psi,\lambda)$.
 Then it turns out that replacing (\ref{inference.Q.eq}) with

-in formula (\ref{rstar}), where $\ell'_{\rm p}$ is the derivative of $\ell_{\rm p}(\psi)$ with respect to $\psi$, leads to a Laplace-type approximation to the marginal posterior distribution for $\psi$, that we will denote by $r^*_B(\psi)$.
-This may be used to include prior information in the inferential process, but as mentioned above, the choice of prior density can be vexing.
-In this section we discuss non-informative Bayesian inference for $\psi$.
+in formula (\ref{rstar}), where $\ell'_{\mathrm{p}}$ is the derivative of $\ell_{\mathrm{p}}(\psi)$ with respect to $\psi$, leads to a Laplace-type approximation to the marginal posterior distribution for $\psi$, that we will denote by $r^*_B(\psi)$.
+This may be used to include prior information, but, as mentioned above, the choice of prior density can be vexing.
+In this section we discuss noninformative Bayesian inference for $\psi$.